When the Marines took me on fun, 15-mile forced marches, with each step I knew I was coming closer to a fantastic meal. But not from their kitchens.

 1.5 hours (most in advance)

 Enough for four servings.
-Half if for two, double it for eight -- if you need six, text Stephen Hawking, I have a cake in the oven.
+Half if for two, double it for eight.
+If you need six, text Stephen Hawking, I can't conjugate math when I have a cake in the oven.

 Lets do this...

 1. Roast the beets.
 Preheat the oven to 400 degrees.
 Wash the beets, chop off the greens and slice the tops and bottoms off.
 Don't peel them -- beets are better baked with their little jackets on.